torvalds/linux/Documentation/locking/mutex-design.rst

     - Only one task can hold the mutex at a time.
     - Only the owner can unlock the mutex.
-    - Multiple unlocks are not permitted.
+    - Multiple unlocks are yest permitted.
-    - Recursive locking/unlocking is not permitted.
+    - Recursive locking/unlocking is yest permitted.
     - A mutex must only be initialized via the API (see below).
-    - A task may not exit with a mutex held.
+    - A task may yest exit with a mutex held.
-    - Memory areas where held locks reside must not be freed.
+    - Memory areas where held locks reside must yest be freed.
-    - Held mutexes must not be reinitialized.
+    - Held mutexes must yest be reinitialized.
-    - Mutexes may not be used in hardware or software interrupt contexts such as tasklets and timers.
+    - Mutexes may yest be used in hardware or software interrupt contexts such as tasklets and timers.

 These semantics are fully enforced when CONFIG DEBUG_MUTEXES is enabled.